hungtruongquoc/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

 *TODO:* run `kubectl` command to show the running pods and services for all components.
-Take a screenshot of the output and include it here to verify the installation
+Take a screenshot of the output and include it here to verify the installation - Captured

 ## Setup the Jaeger and Prometheus source
 *TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
-Provide a screenshot of the home page after logging into Grafana.
+Provide a screenshot of the home page after logging into Grafana. - Captured

+* Helm installed in virtual machine:

+* Preparing to install helm into /usr/local/bin
+* helm installed into /usr/local/bin/helm

+NAME: prometheus
+LAST DEPLOYED: Tue Mar 26 21:42:55 2024
+NAMESPACE: monitoring
+STATUS: deployed
+REVISION: 1
+NOTES:
+kube-prometheus-stack has been installed.
+Check its status by running: kubectl --namespace monitoring get pods -l "release=prometheus"

+Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
-Take a screenshot and include it here.
+Take a screenshot and include it here. - Captured

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLO is the goal that we want to achieve, and SLI is the metric that we use to measure the SLO.
+For example, if we have an SLO of 99.95% uptime per month, we can use the SLI of the number of requests that are successful in a month to measure the SLO.
+If we have an SLO of 200ms response time, we can use the SLI of the average response time of requests in a month to measure the SLO.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+### Monthly Uptime

+* Availability Percentage: This metric represents the percentage of time your service was available within a given month.
+It's calculated by dividing the total uptime by the total time in the month.

+* Downtime Duration: This metric measures the total duration of downtime experienced by your service in the month.
+It's important for understanding the impact of outages on your users.

+* Number of Incidents: Count the number of incidents or outages that occurred during the month.
+This metric helps in understanding the frequency and severity of service disruptions.

+* Mean Time Between Failures (MTBF): MTBF calculates the average time between failures or incidents.
+It provides an estimate of how frequently your service encounters issues.

+* Mean Time to Recover (MTTR): MTTR measures the average time taken to restore service after an incident.
+It helps in assessing the efficiency of your incident response and recovery processes.

+### Request Response Time

+* Average Response Time: This metric calculates the average time taken to respond to requests over a period of time.
+It's a fundamental metric for assessing the performance of your service.

+* Percentile Response Time: Analyze response times at different percentiles (e.g., 90th, 95th, and 99th percentiles).
+Percentile response times give you insights into the performance experienced by most users, including those in the tail end of the distribution.

+* Peak Response Time: Identify the maximum response time experienced during peak usage periods.
+This metric helps in understanding worst-case scenarios and capacity planning.

+* Response Time Distribution: Analyze the distribution of response times across different quantiles or time periods.
+It helps in identifying patterns, outliers, and areas for optimization.

+* Time to First Byte (TTFB): TTFB measures the time taken from when a request is sent until the first byte of the response is received.
+It's a critical component of response time, especially for web services.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
-Create a dashboard that show these values over a 24 hour period and take a screenshot.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure 40x and 50x errors.
+Create a dashboard that show these values over a 24-hour period and take a screenshot.

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.